top of page

 George_Baynard_Brian Kelly.jpg

 A native of Delaware, Maryland, George A. Bayard III completed De La Warr High School to pursue a Bachelor’s in Art and Education at the former University of Delaware.
 This lead to working within the Wilmington Public School system prior to becoming the regional manager for one of Philadelphia’s largest art and picture frame franchises.
-Moving to Michigan in 1988, George established the award-winning Bayard Gallery of Fine African American Art & Books, West Michigan’s largest gallery devoted to artists of color – 2018 marking its 30th year in business.
+Moving to Michigan in 1988, George established the award-winning Bayard Gallery of Fine African American Art & Books, one of West Michigan’s largest galleries devoted to artists of color.

 George officially opened the Grand Rapids African American Museum and Archives, better known as GRAAMA, in December, 2015.
 Since its inauguration the museum has been well-received by both citizens and the arts community being recognized as an integral addition to the cultural offerings within Grand Rapids.
 As its executive director, George has personally overseen the many galleries and exhibits already hosted by the museum garnering excellent reviews as well as receiving ArtPrize's 10th Anniversary Juried Award for best Art Venue.